dddicillo/3901-tutorial/README.md

 	e.addEventListener("click", woof, false);
 > Note: This is the method you should use in modern web pages.

-More details about addEvenListener can be found [here][EventListener]
+More details about addEventListener can be found [here][EventListener]

 #### Comments

-JavaSrcipt supports:
+JavaScript supports:

 	// Single line comments

 and

-	/*
+	/*  Multi-line
-	Example of
-	multi line comments
-	*/
+	comments */

 ##Ruby